Showing posts with label Ableton. Show all posts

 As long as it gets the notes well enough for people to figure it out, it's good enough.

 MuseScore 4 flopped, though, when it comes to playing midi files.
-It was one of those that couldn't hold the sustain.
-Couldn't find any way to fix it, so every MIDI I imported into MuseScore plays in a bad-sounding staccato sound.
+It was one of those that couldn't hold the sustain, and it couldn't seem to understand my 'southern gospel' twang.
+Couldn't find any way to fix it, so every MIDI I imported into MuseScore plays in a bad-sounding staccato sound, and with notes often out of sequence or jammed together.
 Not just bad, but horrible.
-I never found any free software better at outputting sheet music though, so this is my go-to for people who sight-read their music.
+I never found any free software better at outputting sheet music though, so this is my go-to for people who sight-read their music and can't afford to buy professional software.

 The big winner was an online-only solution at Midiano.com.
 I dearly wish it could be downloaded to use off-line.
 It's supposed to be possible, but I don't know enough to understand how to do it.
 I've emailed the programmer, hope he's able and willing to help.
 Anyway, Midiano does it all.
 Not quite like Midi Sheet Music, but it's actually an improvement.
 The piano option wasn't immediately visible, but it's there, and can be selected in the "View" options.
 Lastly, it comes with a HUGE amount of choices.
 You can adjust nearly every possible option.
 With a bit of tinkering in the options, it does exactly what I needed.